BitsandNibble/school-pack/README.md

 -   [x] Feature to insert comments in the 'Comments Bank'
 -   [x] Rename 'comments' to 'comments_bank'
 -   [x] Seperate 'manage payment' into General and Individual Comnoonent
+-   [x] Users should be able to update/change password
 -   [ ] Fetch student's past results using the year, and student_id (from mark/exam_records table)
 -   [ ] Setup Wizard to insert all the necessary data before using the app
 -   [ ] Disable button when submitting a form or updating a form
 -   [ ] Print profile pages (Still thinking)
 -   [ ] Add csv icon to import or export data on various pages
--   [ ] Probably Use select2 picker for select boxes
 -   [ ] Customise tables: Add CSV, PDF, PRINT buttons & handle functionality personally
 -   [ ] Use <datalist></datalist> to recommend a list of subjects from a subject bank, when creating a new subject
--   [ ] Users should be able to update/change password
 -   [ ] Figure out a way to generate school_id for admin/principal
 -   [ ] Automatically register all junior school students to specified subjects
 -   [ ] Multi delete with checkbox